brikis98/yevgeniy-brikman-homepage/_posts/2025-04-03-a-philosophy-of-software-design.md

 Hiding information, and creating simpler abstractions, is the core of managing complexity.
 In fact, consider the opposite:

-"If users must read the code of a method in order to use it, then there is no abstraction: all of the complexity of the method is exposed."
+> If users must read the code of a method in order to use it, then there is no abstraction: all of the complexity of the method is exposed.

 ## 5. Handling errors

 Errors and exceptions make code complicated.

-"Classes with lots of exceptions have complex interfaces, and they are shallower than classes with fewer exceptions."
+> Classes with lots of exceptions have complex interfaces, and they are shallower than classes with fewer exceptions.

 One great idea in this book is to "define errors out of existence."
 One example in the book is an 'unset(xxx)' function in TCL, which unsets the variable xxx.
 The original function throws an exception if xxx wasn't set in the first place, which forces callers to deal with errors; a cleaner design would be to define the function as "results in xxx not being set," as this way, if xxx wasn't set to begin with, there's nothing to do, and no exception to throw.
 By changing the definition of the interface, you eliminate an entire set of possible errors, reducing complexity for everyone.